Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: MML - Challenges and Opportunities

 \subsection{Imbalanced Data}

-Class imbalance refers to the situation where one class (e.g., cancer negative/positive) is significantly more frequent in the data than another class.
-Class imbalance is a common issue in oncology data \cite{mirza2019machine}.
-DL models struggle to accurately classify underrepresented classes.
-Techniques such as data augmentation, ensemble, continual learning, and transfer learning are usually used to counter the class imbalance challenge \cite{mirza2019machine}.
+Class imbalance refers to the phenomenon when one class (e.g., cancer negative/positive) is represented significantly more in the data than another class.
+Class imbalance is common in oncology data \cite{mirza2019machine}.
+DL models struggle to classify underrepresented classes accurately.
+Techniques such as data augmentation, ensemble, continual learning, and transfer learning are used to counter the class imbalance challenge \cite{mirza2019machine}.